vzhang90/Election_Analysis/README.md

 # Election Analysis

 ## Project Overview
-A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election.

-The final Python script will be able to deliver the following information when the script is run:
+A complete election audit of a recent local congressional electionl to the Colorado Board of Elections employee has been analyzed through Python script to deliver the following information:
     1. Calculate the total number of votes cast
     2. Get a complete list of candidates who received votes
     3. Calculate the total number of votes each candidate received